 "So you can see how design reflects cultural and legal shifts over time."

-Recent examples of queer space designed by architects includes a high-rise in Toronto with dedicated events spaces for the city's LGBT+ community and a new community centre in Los Angeles.
+Recent examples of queer space designed by architects includes a high-rise in Toronto with dedicated events spaces for the city's LGBTQ+ community and a new community centre in Los Angeles.

 The Queer Spaces exhibition at the Whitechapel Gallery is on until 25 August 2019.